-What is the connection between the prayers that ascend to God and the angel hurling the censer down to earth, initiating the seven trumpets?
-Further, what sort of prayers would be a pleasing aroma to God at this juncture? ...
+What is the connection between the prayers that ascend to God and the angel hurling the censer down to earth, initiating the seven trumpets in Revelation 8?

 All of us—teens and adults—have felt the stress of peer-pressure in one form or another.
 Though the Bible does not use the term, it teaches us not to conform to our peers but to be transformed into the image of Jesus Christ.